Sharp Hypercontractivity for Global Functions: Old

 While the symmetric group $S_n$ is not a product space, it behaves like the product space $[n]^n$ (endowed with the uniform measure) in various aspects.
 In particular, Filmus, Kindler, Lifshitz, and Minzer~\cite{filmus2020hypercontractivity} found a way to deduce a hypercontractive inequality for functions over $S_n$ from a corresponding hypercontractive inequality for $[n]^n$.
 However, their reduction was lossy in the parameters.

-In~\cite{keevash2023global}, Keevash and Lifshitz found a way to make this reduction essentially loss-less and obtained analogues of our main results (Theorems~\ref{cor:hypercontractivity for global functions - intro} and~\ref{thm:level d intro}) to functions over $S_n$, by reducing each analogue result for $S_n$ to the corresponding statement that we proved for $[n]^n$.
-To present the results of~\cite{keevash2023global}, a few more definitions are needed.
+In~\cite{keevash2023sharp}, Keevash and Lifshitz found a way to make this reduction essentially lossless and obtained analogues of our main results (Theorems~\ref{cor:hypercontractivity for global functions - intro} and~\ref{thm:level d intro}) for functions over $S_n$, by reducing each result for $S_n$ to the corresponding statement that we proved for $[n]^n$.
+To present the results of~\cite{keevash2023sharp}, a few more definitions are needed.
 A function on $S_n$ is said to be of \emph{degree} $d$ if it can be written as a linear combination of products of $d$ \emph{dictators} $1_{\sigma(i)=j}$.
 Given $m$-tuples of distinct coordinates $I,J$ the function $f$ can be restricted to the set of permutations sending $I$ to $J$.
 The restriction is denoted by $f_{I\to J}$.
-We say that $f$ is $(r,\gamma)$-\emph{global} if for any $m$ and for all $m$-tuples $I,J$, we have $\|f_{I\to J}\|_2 \le r^{m}\gamma$.
-The authors of~\cite{keevash2023global} proved the following analogue of Theorem~\ref{cor:hypercontractivity for global functions - intro}. \begin{thm}[\cite{keevash2023global}] There exists an absolute constant $C>0$ and a family of self adjoint operators $\mathrm{T}_{\rho}$ with the following properties. \begin{enumerate} \item (Large degree $d$ eigenvalues) Let $d$ be an integer.
-If $f\colon S_{n}\to\mathbb{R}$ is a function of degree $\le d$, then
+The function $f$ is said to be $(r,\gamma)$-\emph{global} if for any $m$ and for all $m$-tuples $I,J$, we have $\lVert f_{I\to J}\rVert_2 \le r^{m}\gamma$.
+It is said to be $r$-global if it is $(r,\gamma)$-global for $\gamma=\lVert f\rVert_2$.
+The authors of~\cite{keevash2023sharp} proved the following analogue of Theorem~\ref{cor:hypercontractivity for global functions - intro}. \begin{thm}[{\cite[Theorem~1.10]{keevash2023sharp}}] There exists a family of self adjoint operators $\mathrm{T}_{\rho}$ with the following properties. \begin{enumerate} \item (Large degree $d$ eigenvalues) If $f\colon S_{n}\to\mathbb{R}$ is a function of degree $\le d$ for $d \leq 10^{-5}n$, then

 \item Let $q\ge 2$.
-If $f$ is $\left(r,\gamma\right)$-global, and $\rho\le\frac{\log q}{Crq}$, then
+If $f$ is $\left(r,\gamma\right)$-global, and $\rho\le\frac{\log q}{32rq}$, then